Welcome to the World of Natural Healthcare for Health & Longevity

 A Brief Introduction

-Unfortunately, our everyday societal eating habits, as well as the number of pharmaceuticals prescribed daily, has created a state of mind that lacks a critical understanding about the relationship between what we eat and our health and longevity.
-We enjoy our food and when the need arises there will be a drug to fix our ailments.
-But our human biology is more complex and precious than that and put in our mouth’s matters.
-And there is not enough (if any) education about this in our schools, at home, or even easily accessible online information where corporate interests and hyped-marketing ads get the attention.
+These everyday common eating habits, combined with the number of pharmaceuticals prescribed daily, has created a systemic healthcare issue that lacks the crucial understanding about the relationship between what we eat, our health, and our longevity.
+Generally, we enjoy our food and when the need arises there will be a drug to fix our ailments.
+But our human biology is more complex and precious than that.
+What we put in our mouth’s matters, and there is not enough education on this topic in our schools, at home, or even easily accessible online where corporate interests and hyped-marketing ads get the glory.

 Plants and People

 In the very real sense of the word, the human body is miraculous.
-The biological complexity of our bodies allows us to experience the existence of all things through our 5 senses, and to think, to digest food, to move around at will, to whistle, to write, do a math problem, build the smallest and largest things, play basketball, swim, jump out of an airplane, design a house, and every other possible thing else available to us.
-Add to that, we also have access to the more subtle layers of life that provide pathways for expanding our consciousness beyond what is known, achieve wisdom through experience, increasing vitality and energy within, our creativity, and to express a full spectrum of feelings.
-With the healthy integration of all this, we each get to make decisions about how we want to spend our time, explore the planet, and in so doing, to evolve as humans.
+The biological complexity of our body allows us to experience existence through our 5 senses, to think, to digest food, to move around at will, to whistle, to write and do a math problem, build the smallest and largest things, play basketball or surf, jump out of an airplane, design a building, and every other possible thing.
+Add to that, we also have access to the more subtle layers of life that provide pathways for expanding our consciousness beyond what is known, achieve wisdom through experience, increase vitality and energy within, be creative, and experience a full spectrum of emotions.
+With all of this integrated within, we each get to make decisions about how we want to spend our time, explore the planet, and in so doing, evolve as humans.

-The first thing that went right in this journey to discover ourselves, happened about 2 billion years ago when the initial bacteria that lived on this planet split into two groups.
+The first thing that went right in our journey toward who we are today, happened about 2 billion years ago when the initial bacteria that lived on this planet split into two groups.
 The new group, called eukaryotes, became the beginning of all plants, hominids (including extinct and modern humans), animals, fungi, and protozoans.
 Eukaryotes were much larger in size and had more genes in the DNA than the original bacteria and were uniquely able to switch on or off certain gene segments, thus editing themselves.
-This evolutionary leap upped the odds of survival and initiated the possibilities for the destiny that we have become.
+This evolutionary leap upped the odds of survival and initiated the possibility for the destiny that we have become.

-Now, nearly 2 billion years later, there are over 500,000 plant species, and interestingly enough, only one human species.
-The leap into biodiversity is still not clear, however, a global network of researchers has reconstructed the evolutionary data of key innovations in the plant kingdom that happened well before mankind.
+Now, nearly 2 billion years later, there are over 500,000 plant species and, interestingly enough, only one human species.
+What caused the plant-life leap into biodiversity is still not clear, however, researchers have reconstructed the evolutionary data of key innovations in the plant kingdom that happened well before mankind arrived.
 The most challenging transition for plants was when they moved from water to land environments, and then when they began to flower.
 It is still baffling how flowers evolved so spectacularly, but scientists have discovered that the evolutionary step of flowering plants is what allowed them to become the most abundant and ecologically successful group of plants on Earth.

-Ecology (the relationship between living things and the environment), and biology (the study of all forms of life) are the systems represent the diversity and interactions of plants, animals, water, land and air (including temperature), as well as the biological relationship of plants and humans.
+Ecology (the relationship between living things and the environment), and biology (the study of all forms of life) are the systems that represent the diversity and interactions of plants, animals, water, land and air (and temperature), including the biological relationship of plants and humans.

-Plants are autotrophic, which means they have the ability to obtain the basic elements they need from the land and then synthesize the full spectrum of organic molecules required to support their own growth and propagation (a natural process of breeding and spreading).
+Plants are autotrophic, which means they have the ability to obtain the basic elements they need from the land, sun, and water, and then they synthesize the full spectrum of organic molecules required for them to support their own life and propagation (the natural process of breeding and spreading).
 In contrast, humans require the same basic elements as plants, but we lack the ability to produce the organic essential micronutrients, which is what makes us dependent upon plants as a main dietary source of food.
 In fact, our nutritional health relies on plants as food either directly or indirectly (through eating animals that have fed on plants).

-And here is a special little caveat, we cannot assume that plants have taken a passive role in this relationship.
-It may be important to think about how humans historically migrated to where plant foods were available and then how plant communities adapted to human community needs.
-For example, coffee and chocolate—which today are two of the most consumed foods on the planet.
-Among other positive effects of these two foods, chocolate impacts our hormones and boosts the production of endorphins, the “feel-good” chemical, in our brains.
-The same with coffee, which causes the noticeable effect of alertness, managing to defeat drowsiness and boosting mood.
-In exchange, we humans are responsible for spreading the seeds of these all over the world and consider them indispensable.
+And here is a special and wonderful caveat: we cannot assume that plants have taken a passive role in their relationship with us.
+It is advantageous to remember how humans historically migrated to where plant foods were available and then how plant communities adapted to human community needs.
+Two good examples are coffee and chocolate.
+Today these are two of the most consumed foods on the planet, and among many other positive effects of these two foods, chocolate impacts our hormones and boosts the production of endorphins, the “feel-good” chemical, in our brains, while coffee causes the noticeable effect of alertness, managing to boost mood and defeat drowsiness.
+In exchange, we humans have spread their seeds all over the world and consider them indispensable.

-Having the knowledge that plants keep us alive longer in a healthy condition, it is important to consciously integrate plants (vegetables and fruits) into our diet.
-And we’ll take this one step further to say that it is important to eat organic fruits and vegetables.
-The pesticides and toxins found in conventionally grown produce also contribute to our state of health and our children’s state of health, as do the hormones, antibiotics, and heavy metals in animal food, is a reason to insist on organic so that you can say you’ve played a role not only in your own long healthy life, but also in a healthier world for future children and families to avoid them as much as possible.
+Having the knowledge that plants keep us healthy and alive longer, it becomes our individual responsibility to make sure plants (vegetables and fruits) have a strong presence in our diet.
+And we’ll take this one step further to say that it is important to eat organic fruits and vegetables because the pesticides and toxins found in conventionally grown produce also contribute to our state of health and our children’s state of health, as do the hormones, antibiotics, and heavy metals found in other foods we eat.
+It is a gift to our children and families to avoid them as much as possible.

 Now we advance to our favorite subject—plants as medicine.
-If plants supply the food nutrients that we need, and illness is the result of being out of balance or deficient in what we need, then it makes sense that plants also play a major role in healing.
-There is archeological evidence that shows the practice of herbal medicine dates back to 60,000 years ago.
-But looking at the past 5,000 – 6,000 years of more recorded history, we can learn about the oldest known medicine—Ayurveda [the word means “life knowledge”].
+If plants supply the nutrients that we need to be healthy and live our lives, then it makes sense that plants can also play a major role in healing.
+There is archeological evidence that shows the practice of botanical medicine dating back thousands of years.
+However, looking only at the past 5,000 years of recorded history, we can learn about the oldest known medicine practices by studying “Ayurveda” [“life knowledge”].
 The plant knowledge that was used in Ayurvedic traditional medicine practices, and later Traditional Chinese Medicine, are essentially true for all times and have not changed from age to age.

-This wisdom had an understanding of the specific outcome that each plant provided.
+Traditional medicine practices had an understanding of the specific outcome that each plant provided.
 As an example, for a very longtime, herbalists have had knowledge of a small group of plants that are identified today as “adaptogens”.
-Adaptogenic plants are today being well-studied scientifically and known to help the body resist stressors of all kinds, whether physical, chemical or biological, by balancing the system, and are known to have no side-effects.
+Adaptogenic plants are today being well-studied scientifically and are known to help the body resist stressors of all kinds, whether physical, chemical or biological, by balancing the system, and adaptogens have no known side-effects.

-Akeso Health Sciences formulates based on the intelligence of the human body and what is found in nature that directly supports the health and balancing of the human body.
-Both of our MigreLief and Condition Specific lines of complex, expertly formulated products provide the effective support of plant adaptogens, targeted plant constituents, as well as the vitamin and mineral nutrients that work in harmony with each other in the human body.
-Further, we formulate utilizing clinically studied daily amounts so that you can respond to the health issues that concern you.
+Akeso Health Sciences formulates based on the intelligence of the human body and what is found in nature that directly supports the health, balancing, and healing of the human body.
+Both of our MigreLief and Condition Specific lines of expertly formulated products provide the effective support of plant adaptogens, targeted plant constituents, and the vitamins and minerals that work in harmony with each other in the human body.
+Further, we formulate utilizing clinically studied daily amounts so that you can respond effectively to the health issues that concern you.